actions-blueprints/playground/README.md

-Place a screenshot of the Actions tab
+Place a screenshot of the Actions tab!